 Conflict competency’s foundational skill is probing beneath Positions to understand Interests.
-A common introduction to Positions and Interests is imagining an iceberg.
+A common metaphor for moving from Positions to Interests is imagining an iceberg.

 The metaphor instructs that, like icebergs, conflicts are 10% knowable by the revealed Position a party takes.
 The submerged 90% represents unseen Interests, which are the real but concealed reasons a party holds its Position.
 Derivative from Freud, the iceberg teaches that conflicts become more solvable once Interests are known.

 Icebergs of interests & positions

 For a writer, all this is both true and too clichéd to be useful.
 Also, writers love it when people hide their massive beneath-waterline Interests anchoring their Position until the last chapters.
 It’s a great story that people get into conflict because they fill in great information gaps with assumptions about others.
 Once we know something about someone, we assume we know everything about everyone.
 And the writer cheers this hubris.